icculus/SDL_remixer/README.md

 # SDL_remixer

+## Archived!

+This work is now at [SDL_mixer's GitHub](https://github.com/libsdl-org/SDL_mixer).

-This is a temporary repository where I'm working on an SDL_mixer rewrite.
+SDL_remixer was a temporary repository where I was working on an SDL_mixer rewrite.

+That work is now complete, and this code has become SDL3_mixer!

-This will eventually be deleted or archived, and if everything works out, its code will move into SDL_mixer's main branch.
+This repo is archived, to retain revision history, issues, etc, and future development has moved to SDL_mixer's main branch.

-You probably do not want this code, you want [SDL_mixer](https://github.com/libsdl-org/SDL_mixer) instead.
+So go visit [SDL_mixer](https://github.com/libsdl-org/SDL_mixer) instead!

 --ryan.